rb4807/rb4807/README.md

 <img src="https://camo.githubusercontent.com/2366b34bb903c09617990fb5fff4622f3e941349e846ddb7e73df872a9d21233/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f3733303730332f73637265656e73686f74732f363538313234332f6176656e746f2e676966" width="400" align="right" />

-Proficient Software Engineer with a strong foundation in development, programming, and problem-solving.
-Successfully completed a <b>six-month internship</b> in Python Full Stack Development, where I honed my skills in building robust, user-friendly applications.
-With <b>one year of professional experience</b>, I specialize in delivering innovative software solutions.
-Passionate about continuous learning and staying updated with the latest technological advancements.
+Proficient Software Engineer with a strong foundation in software development, programming, and problem-solving.
+Successfully completed a <b>six-month internship in Python Full Stack Development</b>, gaining hands-on experience in building scalable and user-friendly web applications.
+With <b>one year of professional experience as a Software Engineer</b>, I am <b> currently working in Product Engineer</b>, where I contribute to designing and delivering innovative, user-centric solutions.
+I specialize in full stack development, integrating front-end interfaces with robust back-end logic, and have strong skills in database management, API development, and debugging.
+Passionate about continuous learning, I stay up to date with the latest technological advancements to drive impactful results.

 🖥️  See my portfolio at [Rajesh-portfolio](https://react-portfolio-nu-opal.vercel.app/)